 How do we protect your personal information?

 We have strict standards of security to safeguard your data.
-The technology we use to protect your data is reviewed often.
+The technology we use to protect your data is reviewed and improvements are implemented as needed.
 Our program includes administrative, technical and physical safeguards that are reasonably designed to safeguard the security, confidentiality and integrity of the personal information you share with us.
-We improve the process as needed.
 Within the security aspect of our program, we have implemented many security and privacy features and employ information security and privacy professionals to protect your information.
 Central to this program are:

 - Policies and standards to govern information technology resources, protect information assets, and safeguard personal information.